 - 2 tablespoons slivered almonds, toasted

-- For filling, beat the cream, confectioners' sugar and extract in a chilled large bowl until stiff peaks form.
+- For filling, beat the cream, sugar and extract in a mixing bowl until stiff peaks form.
 Fold in reserved pineapple.
 Split each cake layer in half horizontally.
 Spread about 3/4 cup filling between each layer; spread remaining filling over the top.
 Sprinkle with almonds.
-Store in the refrigerator.
 Yield: 10-12 servings.

 Originally published as Pretty Pineapple Torte in Taste of Home February/March 1999, p8